lo-language/velo/README.md

-## ExaJS: The Exa-to-JavaScript Compiler

-This system compiles Exa programs into JavaScript.
+## Exa

+Exa is a message-oriented programming language designed to make building secure, scalable software simple.
+This is an implementation of Exa as a transpiler to JavaScript.

+The exa binary is a load-and-go compilier, but you can also use it to generate Node.js executables.

 #### Installation

-Standard Node: clone the repo then in the project root folder:
+Clone the repo then in the project root folder do:

     $ npm install -g

+#### To run an Exa program

+    $ exa <source file>

+This will compile the Exa source, load it, and run.

+#### To build a Node executable

+    $ exa --build <target file> <source file>

 #### To run the examples

 	$ cd examples